storageos/storageos.github.io/_docs/install/kubernetes-csi/dynamic-provisioning.md

 The data values must be base64 encoded.

-Refer [Kubernetes-CSI docs](https://kubernetes-csi.github.io/docs/) for more about CSI.
+Refer to the [Kubernetes-CSI docs](https://kubernetes-csi.github.io/docs/) for more information about CSI.